baltimoreheritage/civil-rights-heritage/confederate-memory.md

 Like many other Democrats, Gorman and his family supported Confederate memorial efforts.
 In 1899, Arthur P. Gorman’s wife volunteered as a “patroness” (and his son as a member of the committee of arrangements) for a “summer vaudeville and dance” organized at the Academy of Music in Laurel for the Confederate Monument fund.
 In May 1900, the _Sun_ recorded Gorman’s contribution of $10 to a fund to erect a monument to the Confederate soldiers and sailors of Maryland (erected on Mount Royal Terrace in 1903).

 By 1903, Gorman encouraged the Maryland state Democratic Party to follow other Southern states in disenfrachising black voters.
-In early 1904, the Democraticcontrolled State Senate easily passed legislation to disenfranchise black voters but Governor Warfield did not sign the bill into law.
+In early 1904, the Democratic controlled State Senate easily passed legislation to disenfranchise black voters but Governor Warfield did not sign the bill into law.
 Finally, in 1905, the proposal went before Maryland voters.

 In 1905, the state Democratic party gathered in Baltimore to launch their campaign to disenfranchise African-Americans across the state, on September 16, adopting a platform reported in the [New York Times](http://query.nytimes.com/mem/archive-free/pdf?res=9405E2DC1F3DE633A2575AC2A96F9C946497D6CF):

-> "By common consent, the only issue in this campaign is whether negro suffrage, put upon us against our will by force, shall be restricted and its power for evil destroyed.
+> “By common consent, the only issue in this campaign is whether negro suffrage, put upon us against our will by force, shall be restricted and its power for evil destroyed.
 This Democratic convention [...] proclaims anew our resolute purpose to maintain the supremacy of our race and its control by all lawful and constitutional means of the administration of the political affairs of the State.
 > The negro vote, as it stands to-day is a perpetual menace to the prosperity and peace of Maryland—a menace to our very civilization—for it is ignorant, corrupt, the blind instrument of unscrupulous and selfish leaders."

 Among the local efforts to win support for the proposal was a rally at Lehmann’s Hall on N. Howard Street featuring Alabama Congressman [James Thomas Heflin](https://en.wikipedia.org/wiki/James_Thomas_Heflin) as the lead speaker.
 Heflin referenced a number of “Lost Cause” themes in his speech and concluded his remarks with the cry:

-> ”If you fail to disenfranchise the negro your State must bow her head in shame and humiliation.
+> “If you fail to disenfranchise the negro your State must bow her head in shame and humiliation.
 But remove the fetters from her feet, and take the dead weight of negro suffrage from about her neck, let her breathe again the pure air of white supremacy full and complete; then take her place alongside her sisters who have disenfranchised the ignorant, vicious negro, and you can exclaim in deed and in truth, “Maryland, my Maryland, through thy breadth and length a tremor passes.
 Look, the dark is done, and on thy proud form shines the splendor of the sun.
 Thine own children, with heads erect and light on all their faces are happy in the triumph of the white man’s creed.”

 Fortunately, the subsequent vote defeated the proposal and preserved the franchise of black male voters in Maryland.